Joc Pederson Player Props: Giants vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff is 18th in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.5 strikeouts per nine innings put together by the Reds pitching staff ranks 18th in MLB.

-- The Reds have a 4.80 team ERA that ranks 26th across all MLB pitching staffs.
+- The Reds have the 26th-ranked team ERA across all league pitching staffs (4.80).

-- Reds pitchers combine to surrender 124 total home runs at a clip of 1.3 per game (fifth-most in the league).
+- Reds pitchers combine to give up the fifth-most home runs in baseball (124 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.